awsdocs/amazon-rekognition-developer-guide/doc_source/recognize-faces-in-a-video-stream.md

 **To recognize faces in a video stream \(AWS SDK\)**

 1. If you haven't already, create an IAM service role to give Rekognition Video access to your Kinesis video streams and your Kinesis data streams\.
 Note the ARN\.
-For more information, see [](api-streaming-video-roles.md#api-streaming-video-roles-all-stream)\.
+For more information, see [Giving Access to Your Kinesis Video Streams and Kinesis Data Streams](api-streaming-video-roles.md#api-streaming-video-roles-all-stream)\.

 1. Create a collection and note the collection identifier you used\.